Compare travel insurance for Morocco

 Although it’s only an hour’s ferry away from Spain at its northernmost point, Morocco is an exotic and enchanting destination for any holiday.

-In Morocco, tradition is still very much alive: you can take a camel trek across the desert, see leather being made with the same techniques craftsmen have used for thousands of years or visit beautiful unspoilt towns like Chefchaouen, where every building is painted in stunning blue.
+In Morocco, tradition is still very much alive.
+You can take a camel trek across the desert, see leather being made with the same techniques craftsmen have used for thousands of years, or visit beautiful towns like Chefchaouen, where every building is painted in stunning blue.
 The country also has fantastic beaches, awe-inspiring mountains, and one of the world’s great cuisines.

-Every trip to Morocco is an adventure – but it’s essential to get insured before you go, so you can explore with peace of mind.
-Read on to find out everything you need to know about insurance for your Moroccan holiday, and see our travel tips to help make your experience unforgettable.
+Every trip to Morocco is an adventure.
+However, it’s essential to get insured before you go so you can explore with peace of mind.
+Read on to find out everything you need to know about insurance for your Moroccan holiday and see our travel tips to help make your experience unforgettable.

 Do I need travel insurance for Morocco?

-Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency – so you can relax and enjoy your holiday.
+Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency.

 What type of travel insurance do I need for Morocco?